apalbright/thelittledataset/content/about.md

 I'm currently an economics PhD Candidate at Harvard.
 My research focuses on criminal justice system policies *(how do judges use risk assessments? what are the welfare implications of money bail?)* as well as racial inequality in the US *(what are the economic consequences of racial violence?)*.

-I'm a [Stone PhD Scholar](https://inequality.hks.harvard.edu/fellowship-awards) in Harvard's Multidisciplinary Program in Inequality & Social Policy and a [Considine Fellow](http://www.law.harvard.edu/programs/olin_center/fellowships.php) in Law and Economics.
+I'm a [Stone PhD Scholar](https://inequality.hks.harvard.edu/fellowship-awards) in Harvard's Inequality & Social Policy Program and a [Considine Fellow](http://www.law.harvard.edu/programs/olin_center/fellowships.php) in Law and Economics.
 I graduated from Williams College (with a BA in math and economics) in 2014 and worked at Stanford Law School as an [Empirical Research Fellow](https://law.stanford.edu/empirical-research-fellowship/) for Professor John Donohue from 2014-2016.

 **For more academic info, see my [Harvard Scholar page](https://scholar.harvard.edu/apalbright) or [CV](/about_files/alex-albright-cv.pdf).**

-I grew up in New York City and learned most adult concepts from *Seinfeld* re-runs.
-When I am not busy with research or amusing side projects (the scope of this blog), she can be found diving [(i.e., falling slowly)](https://www.youtube.com/watch?v=XKgPbg8epUg&feature=youtu.be&t=13s) for frisbees.
+When I am not busy with research or amusing side projects (the scope of this blog), I can be found diving [(i.e., falling slowly)](https://www.youtube.com/watch?v=XKgPbg8epUg&feature=youtu.be&t=13s) for frisbees.
 (During the pandemic, I've replaced playing frisbee with learning tennis and [drawing logos for my home bar](https://twitter.com/AllbriteAllday/status/1360361785941925888?s=20).)

 ---